Blog / 2010 / My Brushes

 Da Vinci Cosmotop Spin Flat Wash Series 5080.
 A year later, I had incorporated the four centimeter wide version of the Da Vinci brush into my repertoire, and I was learning how to better use these brushes.
 They were no longer oversimplifying my paintings: they were adding to them.

 This 2006 portrait of Richard is very different from the more monotonous paintings from 2001 and 2003.
 The wider array of brushes was making for a broader language of brushstrokes and a lot more dynamism in the finished work.

 Winsor & Newton round brushes.
 Though the Da Vinci Flat Wash brushes remade me as a painter, I’ve always remained loyal to my roots.
 As Margo’s 2007 portrait clearly shows, Winsor & Newton’s 0 and 00 size brushes are still an important part of finishing my paintings.

 In 2008, it wasn’t a new brush that inspired me.
 Instead it was a conscious decision to experiment (along with an accident involving my right hand) that added another kind of mark to my paintings.
 This plate and spray bottle are what make the softness in Lily’s portrait possible.

-This is one of my favorite portraits that I’ve ever made.
-While that probably has a lot to do with the subjects, it’s also a matter of seeing all my marks united in one painting.
+This is one of my favorite portraits that I’ve ever made—check out the explanation of the making of this piece which includes photos of the subjects.
+While my love for the painting, Andrea and Paula, probably has a lot to do with how I feel about people, Andrea and Paula, it’s also a matter of seeing all my marks united in one painting.
 In that sense, it’s a record of how my tools have raised me up as a painter over the last ten years.
 Of course, the portrait of Andrea and Paula is not the last painting that I’ve made, and my style continues to evolve right along with my tool box.